 Section 3 - Advisors shall not vote.

-Section 4 – Advisors shall determine the disbursement of scholarship compensation.
+Section 4 – Advisors shall determine the Student Senate stipend.

 Section 2 – The bylaws of this organization shall be amended by a two-thirds vote of the Student Senate membership.

 Section 1 - This constitution shall replace and repeal any and all previous constitutions made by this student body.

 Section 2 - This constitution and bylaws shall go into effect immediately following approval by the Student Senate membership and the college Management Team.

 North Dakota State College of Science Student Senate Bylaws